NBA Rumors: DeMar DeRozan Furious With Toronto Raptors After Trade, Friend Says He Was ‘Stabbed In The Back’

 The blockbuster trade sending DeMar DeRozan to the San Antonio Spurs for Kawhi Leonard isn’t going over too well for the Toronto Raptors.

-Even before the details of the trade were finalized, rumors spread around the NBA that the players invovled in the trade were not too happy about moving.
+Even before the details of the trade were finalized, rumors spread around the NBA that the players involved in the trade were not too happy about moving.
 A report from TNT’s David Aldridge claimed that DeRozan was extremely upset about the trade, saying that the Raptors lied to him about whether he could be traded.
 DeRozan was seen as one of the most loyal players in the NBA and was beloved by the city of Toronto, with some even suggesting after the trade that the team should build a statue in his honor.

 And others across the league have quickly chimed in, including one friend of DeRozan who said the longtime Raptors star was “loyal to his city and got stabbed in the back.”